-Transition is 'the purposeful planned movement of adolescents and young adults with chronic physical and medical conditions from child-centred to adult-oriented healthcare systems'.
+Transition is 'the purposeful planned movement of adolescents and young adults with chronic physical and medical conditions from child-centred to adult-oriented healthcare systems'1.

-The importance of transitional care has been highlighted in the Children's National Service Framework Hospital Standards, Improving the transition of young people with long-term conditions from children's to adult health services and the intercollegiate report Bridging the gaps: health care for adolescents.
+The importance of transitional care has been highlighted in the Getting the Right Start: National Service Framework Standard for Hospital Services, Transition: getting it right for young people - Improving the transition of young people with long-term conditions from children's to adult health services and the intercollegiate report Bridging the gaps: health care for adolescents.
 This includes a requirement for children and adult services to take the needs of this group of patients into consideration when planning and developing services.

-The 2004 National Service Framework for Children who are ill emphasises the importance of transition and states that ideally within 10 years: 'Transition to adult services for young people is planned and coordinated around the needs of each young person to maximise health outcomes, their life chance opportunities and their ability to live independently.'
+The National Service Framework document Children and Young People who are ill emphasised the importance of transition and stated that ideally within 10 years: 'Transition to adult services for young people is planned and coordinated around the needs of each young person to maximise health outcomes, their life chance opportunities and their ability to live independently.'